microsoft/vscode-docs/docs/editor/custom-layout.md

 ### Maximize Panel size

 You can quickly toggle the Panel region to fill the entire editor area with the **Maximize Panel Size** chevron button in the upper right of the Panel region.
-The chevron points downwards in the maximized panel to return it to the original size.
+The chevron button points downwards in the maximized panel to restore the panel to the original size.

 ![Maximize Panel Size button in the upper right of the Panel region](images/custom-layout/maximize-panel-size.png)

 You can also maximize the Panel region via the **View: Toggle Maximized Panel** command.

-> **Note**: Besides the overall Panel region layout, individual panels may have their own layout customizations.
+> **Note**: Besides customizing the overall Panel region display, individual panels may have their own layout customizations.
 For example, the Terminal lets you have [multiple open tabs](/docs/terminal/basics.md#managing-terminals) and [split existing terminals](/docs/terminal/basics.md#groups-split-panes).

 ### Customize Layout control

-The VS Code title bar also has buttons to toggle the visibility the main UI elements (Side bars and Panel region).
+The VS Code title bar also has buttons to toggle the visibility of the main UI elements (Side bars and Panel region).

 ![Title bar buttons to toggle main UI elements, with hover on Toggle Panel](images/custom-layout/toggle-UI-visibility.png)